visgl/deck.gl/docs/api-reference/attribute-manager.md

 # AttributeManager Class

-The [`AttributeManager`](https://github.com/uber/deck.gl/blob/master/src/lib/attribute-manager.js) class provides automated attribute allocations and updates.
+The `AttributeManage` class provides automated attribute allocations and updates.

 Summary:
 - keeps track of valid state for each attribute